TelemetryHarbor/harbor-docs/docs/integrations/apple-health.md

     -   When prompted, tap **Add Shortcut** to install it into your Shortcuts library.
 2.  **Configure the shortcut**:
     -   Open the **Shortcuts app**.
-    -   Find the "Telemetry Harbor - Apple Health Tracker" shortcut.
+    -   Find the "Harbor Scale - Apple Health Tracker" shortcut.
     -   Tap the **three dots (⋯)** to edit the workflow.
 3.  **Select Health Metric**:
     -   In the shortcut actions, choose which Apple Health data type to export (steps, heart rate, sleep, etc.).